o7g8/reS3m/README.md

 ## Build

-To build the utility you need to have .NET7 SDK installed on the build machine.
+To build the utility you need to have [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed on the build machine.
+You can build the utility on Linux, Windows, and macOS.

 Build self-contained executable for Linux/x64: